MOBINTHABIB/ssror13_material/README.md

 All the slides of the Summer School of Ruby on Rails held in Maputo (Mozambique) from mid-July to mid-August 2013.

+Most of the slides are broadly inspired by great guides and tutorials, like [tryruby.org](http://tryruby.org) and [railstutorial.org](http://railstutorial.org).

 ## Lectures

 - Ruby Basics